ShanazarDev/Pomodoro/README.md

 min_15 = 60 * 15 # 15 minutes break
 ```

-# If you don't have ffmpeg or you don't need the sound delete that strings of code
+# If you don't have ffmpeg or you don't need the sound delete that lines of code
 ```python
         self.sound_signal = []